h5hoang/CSE-185-Final-Project/README.md

 # CSE-185-Final-Project
 (Work in progress!)

 This is our final project for CSE185.
-It implements a subset of the "sickle" method. sickle info stuff here!
+It implements a version of actual Sickle implentation done by Nikhil Joshi, UC Davis Bioinformatics Core.
+Our version inputs two fastq files and outputs two trimmed fastq files where these files are trimmed based on the quality of the reads inputted.

 # Installation Instructions
 Installation requires the `biopython` library to be installed.
 You can install these with `pip`: